HallM/poc-fw2/concepts.md

     - turns out, dust supports fns and accessors that return promises. works great.
     - could disable dust's internal cache to get all calls to onload. we cache ourselves, but it allows us to load component scripts
+    - is it possible to alter the compiler to also generate a component graph?
+        - with this graph, we could generate the CSS, JS bundles
+    - could we rip out any script tags, componentize them, and then bundle them?

 - bunch of components for things like actionlink, pagelink, form